ZeyadHatem1/ZeyadHatem1/README.md

 Hi, I'm Zeyad

 CS & AI student at the University of Birmingham, graduating 2027.
-Interested in quantitative finance, fintech, backend engineering, and applied machine learning.
+Interested in low latency development, fintech, backend engineering, and applied machine learning.

 2nd place algorithm at Quantihack 2026 (800+ participants) — reconstructed crowd-implied WTI crude oil prices from binary options data and identified a two hour lead-lag with NYMEX CL futures.